approov/quickstart-ios-swift-urlsession/README.md

 To follow this guide you should have received an onboarding email for a trial or paid Approov account.

 ## ADDING APPROOVSERVICE DEPENDENCY
-The Approov integration is available via [`swift package manager`](https://developer.apple.com/documentation/swift_packages/adding_package_dependencies_to_your_app).
+The Approov integration is available via the [`Swift Package Manager`](https://developer.apple.com/documentation/swift_packages/adding_package_dependencies_to_your_app).
 This allows inclusion into the project by simply specifying a dependency in the `Add Package Dependency` Xcode option:

 ![Add Package Dependency](readme-images/AddPackage.png)